-- ASH will annually monitor the delegate's clinical services (UM) denial and appeal system security controls in place to protect data from unauthorized modification; - ASH will ensure that the delegate annually monitors its adherence to the delegation agreement or its own policies and procedures; - ASH will review and document all modifications made by the delegate that did not meet the modification criteria allowed by the delegation agreement or by the delegates' policies and procedures; and - ASH will audit only if the delegate does not use a clinical services (UM) system that can identify all noncompliant modifications, in which case, ASH will identify and document: - o The staff roles or department involved in the audit. - All UM date modifications, but may use sampling to identify potential noncompliant changes for the audit (5 percent or 50 of its files, whichever is less, to ensure that information is verified appropriately or the NCQA 8/30 methodology). - For any non-compliant modifications made by the delegate, ASH will: - o Document all actions taken or planned to address the non-compliant modification findings. - o Implement a quarterly monitoring process for each delegate to assess the effectiveness of its actions on all findings and continue to monitor each delegate until the delegate demonstrates improvement of at least one finding over three consecutive quarters.
+- ASH will review and document all modifications made by the delegate that did not meet the modification criteria allowed by the delegation agreement or by the delegates' policies and procedures; and - ASH will audit only if the delegate does not use a clinical services (UM) system that can identify all noncompliant modifications, in which case, ASH will identify and document: - o The staff roles or department involved in the audit. - o All UM date modifications, but may use sampling to identify potential noncompliant changes for the audit (5 percent or 50 of its files, whichever is less, to ensure that information is verified appropriately or the NCQA 8/30 methodology). - For any non-compliant modifications made by the delegate, ASH will: - o Document all actions taken or planned to address the non-compliant modification findings. - Implement a quarterly monitoring process for each delegate to assess the effectiveness of its actions on all findings and continue to monitor each delegate until the delegate demonstrates improvement of at least one finding over three consecutive quarters.